What is the FOIA?

 Federal Government FOIA Information and Resources

-The U.S. Department of Justice (DOJ) and the U.S. Department of Health and Human Services (HHS) provide information and resources about the FOIA law, regulations, and exemptions.
-Both departments also provide answers to frequently asked questions (FAQs) and reference materials to help you in the FOIA submission process:
+The U.S. Department of Justice (DOJ) and the U.S. Department of Health and Human Services (HHS) provide information and resources about the FOIA law, regulations and exemptions.
+Both departments also provide answers to frequently asked questions and reference materials that will help the FOIA submission process:

 - The DOJ FOIA page provides an overview of all federal government FOIA activities.

 - DOJ's FOIA.gov provides data and reports on requests received across the federal government along with information about the FOIA submission process.